are here: Research

 justice in the aftermath of human rights

-crimes with a focus on post-Pinochet Chile.
-It builds on the preliminary work
+National Science Foundation.
+It also builds on the preliminary work

 I completed while supported by Mellon New

 of graduate study at Yale Law School.
 The book is under contract with Duke University Press.